 - Does the patient consider that they eat a healthy diabetic diet and do they feel sufficiently informed about how to manage their diet and its relationship to their insulin regimen?

 - Have they received, or would they like to receive, any educational input to help them improve their understanding of their condition and its self-management?
 For example, Dose Adjustment for Normal Eating (DAFNE), Diabetes Self Management for Ongoing and Diagnosed (DESMOND), dietetic input, exercise and activity programmes.

 - Is the patient a smoker?
 If so, what help would they like to become a non-smoker and are they aware of the importance of stopping smoking?

-- Has the patient had any hospital admissions in the preceding year for diabetic decompensations such as hypoglycaemia, diabetic ketoacidosis (DKA) or hyperosmolar hyperglycaemic state?
+- Has the patient with diabetes had any hospital admissions in the preceding year for diabetic decompensations such as hypoglycaemia, diabetic ketoacidosis (DKA) or hyperosmolar hyperglycaemic state?